Anyonic quasiparticles of hardcore anyons

 particles in the system and $\delta_n=0$ otherwise.
 Note that $N\eta$ is the total magnetic flux, so that \eqref{par} precisely expresses that there are $q$ flux quanta per particle.
 The exponents appearing in \eqref{state} need not be integer, and to fully define the states, we therefore need to specify the branch used.
 We do this as explained in Fig.\ \ref{LatticeOrdering}.

-Here, $\mathcal{C}$ is a real normalization constant and $\delta_n$ is one if there are $\sum_in_i=N/q$ particles in the system and zero otherwise.
-For integer $q$, the states \eqref{state} are the normal Laughlin states except that both the particles and the background charge are restricted to be on the specified lattice sites.\cite{latticeLaughlin}.
+For integer $q$, the states \eqref{state} are the Laughlin states of fermions or bosons except that both the particles and the background charge are restricted to be on the specified lattice sites \cite{latticeLaughlin}.
 We can also write the states in the alternative form